Strategic information system

 Jump to navigation Jump to search

-• Cost leadership strategy: Helps a company reach the lowest costs in the industry through business process engineering, reducing costs from suppliers, and reducing costs to customers.
-[5]
+• Cost leadership strategy: It helps a company reach the lowest costs in the industry through business process engineering, reducing costs from suppliers, and reducing costs to customers.[5]

-• Differentiation strategy: Provides unique products or services and offering more value to customers than competitors.
-[5]
+• Differentiation strategy: It provides unique products or services and offering more value to customers than competitors.[5]

 • Focus strategy: Helps companies focus on specific products or services within the organization.[5]